vippsas/vipps-login-api/vipps-login-api-howitworks.md

-# Vipps Login API: How It Works
+# Vipps Login in browser: How It Works

 Let your customers log in to your website or app without the need for user names and passwords.

 For technical documentation go to
 [Vipps Login API](https://github.com/vippsas/vipps-login-api)

+We also have _How it works_ for [Vipps Login from phone number](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-from-phone-number-api-howitworks.md) and [Vipps Login from QR-code](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-from-QR-api-howitworks.md)

 ## The login process